misken/obflowsim/README.md

 [obflowsim-mm](https://github.com/misken/obflowsim-mm).
 This obflowsim
 repo is the home for continued development of the core discrete event simulation (DES) model.
-Active development is happening on the `develop` branch whereas the `main` branch contains the original simplified model used in the research project.
+Active development is happening on the `develop` branch (and sub-branches off of `develop`) whereas the `main` branch contains the original simplified model used in the research project.

 The next generation of the simulation model will include a number of